0jump/personal-website/Documentation/TaskPermissions.md

 ##### Returns (in callback)

-`bool isRecordRemoved` that is true if record is removed and false if not.
+`bool isRecordRemoved` that is true if record is succesfully removed and false if not.

 ### getExplicitTaskPermissionForTaskAndUser